OptimalBits/fowl/README.md

 Key paths are used in fowl to represent the location of some document or subdocument.
-It is just an array of strings (or numbers) that maps to a key or key range inside foundation db base.
+It is just an array of strings (or numbers) that maps to a key or key range inside FoundationDB.
 Key paths are more flexible than bucket based collections, as used for example in mongoDB, since it allows you to specify a document or subdocument in a generic way.